gabiz/instagram-viewer/README.md

 This is a read-only photo viewer for Instagram which allows a user to checkout out popular photos.

-Time spent: 5=5 hours spent in total
+Time spent: 5=5 hours spent in total.

 Completed user stories: